brootaylor/brootaylor-v2/src/_content/landings/writing.md

 ---
 title: "Writing"
+# Populates the `meta description` for a page
 summary: "Here you'll find a few of my thoughts on a variety of things.
 Some web tech related, some philosophical, some of a religious nature and some just me trying to process something as honestly as I can."
+# Populates the opening / `lead` text on a page
+lead:
-lead: "Here you'll find a few of my thoughts on a variety of things.
+  - "Here you'll find a few of my thoughts on a variety of things.
 Some web tech related, some philosophical, some of a religious nature and some just me trying to process something as honestly as I can."
 bodyClass: "writing-home"

 date: 2020-02-22T22:10:00